jamesmh/coravel/Docs/Queuing.md

 ## On App Closing

-When your app is stopped, Coravel will attempt to gracefully wait until the last moment and consume any tasks remaining in the queue.
+When your app is stopped, Coravel will consume any tasks remaining in the queue and/or wait until all long-running tasks are completed.

-You shouldn't have to worry about loosing any queued items.

-If your server was shutdown in a non-graceful way etc. (unplugged... etc.) then you may lose active queued tasks.
-But under normal circumstances, even when forcefully shutting down your app, Coravel will (in the background) handle this for you.
+Of course - if your server was shutdown in a non-graceful way etc. (unplugged... etc.) then you may lose active queued tasks.

-_Note: Queue persistence might be added in the future ;)_